 with

 This inequality contains an interesting balance between the Hilbert space dimension $d$ and the quantity $\Delta D_{I/d}$.
-For the Petz map to be a good recovery map, $d \cdot (\Delta D_{I/d})^{1/4}$ must be small, which requires the approximate preservation of relative entropy to scale as $d^{-4}$ for large Hilbert spaces.
+For the Petz map with maximally mixed reference state to be a good recovery map, $d \cdot (\Delta D_{I/d})^{1/4}$ must be small, which requires the approximate preservation of relative entropy to scale as $d^{-4}$ for large Hilbert spaces.

 The purpose of this paper is to report a new bound on the quality of the Petz map for approximate quantum error correcting codes, in terms of a generalization of the relative entropy called the \emph{second sandwiched R\'{e}nyi relative entropy}.
 This quantity, which we will denote by the symbol $\tilde{D}_{2}$, is defined by